Ellon Academy: History

 Founded as Ellon Public School, the building was opened on 22 May 1876.
 It was responsible for the education of both primary and secondary students; in 1962 the two were split into separate sites.
 Ellon Public School was overseen by headmaster William Cooper.
 It had 6 classrooms, male and female.
 During the early years, the overcrowding problem, that has haunted the school for years, started to become clear, and it was decided that a second storey would be built.
 During the 24-year wait for the construction to begin, Ellon Public School became Ellon Secondary School.
 The second floor was completed in 1911.

 It turned out to be only a temporary cure for the growing problem of congestion.
 With more pupils coming in every year, the school was facing a crisis.
 In the late 1930s, the famous bell tower, and headmaster's office, were destroyed to make room for a second extension.
 In 1979, a second building was constructed.

 In 2005, the Education and Recreation department of Aberdeenshire Council began investigating the consolidation of the school at a single site.
 In September 2009, the Scottish Government announced that the academy would be one of fourteen secondary schools in Scotland to be rebuilt as part of a £1.25 billion programme.

 In 2015, the school was relocated to the new purpose-built Ellon Academy Community Campus on Kelly Pearl Way to the south of the town.
 The old building was demolished.

 Today

 The school has an estimated 1,068 pupils and a teaching staff of 89 FTE.
-The school is headed by Rector Pauline Buchan, who succeeded Tim McKay in 2016.
+The school is headed by Head Teacher Thom Sherrington, who succeeded Pauline Buchan in 2024.

 Ellon Academy won the Scottish Executive Education Award in 2002 in the category "Schools for All".

 Ellon Academy was made a case point during a First Minister's Questions, where it was criticized for its split campus layout and general disrepair.
 This prompted a visitation from Labour MSPs, and later from STV and BBC television crews.

 In November 2008, Ellon Academy was awarded the Eco-Schools Green Flag, the organisation's highest award, which accredits schools for their actions helping the environment.
 In January 2011, Ellon Academy was awarded a second Green Flag.

 In June 2010, Ellon Academy was shortlisted in the Global Citizenship Award category of the 2010 Scottish Education Awards.